Statutory guidance

 Paper 1: questions

-You should use the Notes for readers in the English grammar, punctuation and spelling test to help you understand how to communicate particular types of questions.
+You should use the notes for readers in the English grammar, punctuation and spelling tests to help you understand how to communicate particular types of questions.

 Paper 2: spelling

 You may use a communicator or sign language interpreter.
-If you present the spelling paper through sign language, fingerspelling must not be used.
+If you present the spelling paper through sign language, do not use fingerspelling.

 Compensatory marks for spelling

-Pupils who have been granted a compensatory mark for ‘Paper 2: spelling’ due to a hearing impairment are exempt from this paper and must not attempt it.
-They should be marked as ‘A’ (absent) on the test attendance register.
+Pupils who have been granted a compensatory mark for ‘Paper 2: spelling’ due to a profound hearing impairment are exempt from this paper and must not attempt it.
+Mark them as ‘A’ (absent) on the online test attendance register on the NCA Portal.

-Raw scores from both English grammar, punctuation and spelling papers are needed to reach an overall scaled score.
+You will need raw scores from both English grammar, punctuation and spelling papers to calculate an overall scaled score.
 If the pupil takes the paper, you must send the test script for marking and their mark will stand.
 In these circumstances, we are unable to award a compensatory mark.

 You can use sign language to convey and explain the general instructions, including the information on the front cover of the test papers and any directions that are not part of the actual questions or texts.